peteroupc/html3dutil/README.md

 A public domain JavaScript library for easing the development of HTML 3D applications.

+* Source code is available in the [project page](https://github.com/peteroupc/html3dutil).
-API documentation is found at: [https://peteroupc.github.io/html3dutil](https://peteroupc.github.io/html3dutil)
+* API documentation is found at: [https://peteroupc.github.io/html3dutil](https://peteroupc.github.io/html3dutil)

 The file "glutil_min.js" is a minified single-file version of the library.
 Include it in your HTML as follows: